‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 Much of the overlap is a result of the lucrative job offers that greeted people from the Obama administration as Trump took over.
 Many chose jobs at those firms and others because they “had a chance to work at someplace innovative and also make money — it’s not that complicated,” the adviser said.

-But Big Tech’s policy goals aren’t discussed in the daily meetings, the person said.
+But Big Tech’s policy goals aren’t discussed in daily meetings, the person said.

 One political strategist for Silicon Valley companies, who requested anonymity to speak more frankly, said the tech community is not advocating for specific executives to be placed in anything other than technology expert positions in the government.
-The concern is that the people who are picked not be hostile to their interests.
+The concern is that the people who are picked might be hostile to their interests.

 Biden has said that on Day One in office, he will sign an executive order similar to the ethics rules Obama introduced on his first full day as president.
 The Obama rules included a two-year ban on appointees’ participation in “any particular matter involving specific parties that is directly and substantially related to my former employer or former clients,” unless they had a specific waiver.
 Officials who had registered to lobby within two years of their appointment faced additional restrictions, including a ban on working for any agency they had lobbied.